LoicMichelControl/website/_pages/about.md

 robotics, and epidemiology, including experimental validations.
-Additionally, I've worked on algorithmic strategies for numerical (semi-implicit) differentiation and numerical algorithms for simulation, involving the Parareal algorithm and Non-Standard finite difference methods.
+Additionally, I've worked on algorithmic strategies for numerical (semi-implicit) differentiation and numerical algorithms for simulation, involving the Parareal algorithm and Non-Standard Finite Difference methods.

 ...and perspectives